Benardakaka/Akan-Name-Genarators/README.md

 ## [Akan-Name-Genarators]
-#### { a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. }, {02/10/2020}
+#### {This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. }, {02/10/2020}
 #### By **{BENARD AKAKA}**
 ## Description
 ## Demo